-The new Museum of the Big Bend opened in August 2007 in the Emmett and Miriam McCoy Building.
+The Museum of the Big Bend completed a renovation in August 2007 of the Emmett and Miriam McCoy Building.
 The McCoy building, the original Texas Centennial museum structure, now houses the collections, education program and exhibits.
 The mission of the Museum is to collect, preserve, and exhibit and interpret the cultural, historic and natural materials that relate to the prehistory and history of the Big Bend of Texas and northern Mexico.
 Collections in archeological, historical and natural history materials are extensive.
-Many are exhibited in the main gallery that includes numerous videos and interactives.
+Many are exhibited in the main gallery that includes videos.
 One of the signature pieces is a full scale model of Quetzalcoatlus northropi, the Big Bend Pterodactyl.

 The Yana and Marty Davis Map Collection consists of over 1000 pieces and five centuries of maps of Texas, Mexico and the Southwest.
-Housed in a special room, the collection is open for research by SCHolars and students of Sul Ross State University.
-Each summer an exhibit from the collection is presented in the museum's temporary gallery.
+Housed in a special room, the collection is open for research by scholars and students of Sul Ross State University.
 In addition, the Museum houses a special reference library of over 2000 volumes related to the history of the region, material culture and museum studies.
-The library is open for use by SCHolar and students on premises.
+The library is open for use by scholar and students on premises.

 Activities include tours, special events, volunteer opportunities, and special education program activities for area children.
-The Museum has a program of changing exhibits that includes research opportunities for both graduate and undergraduate students.
-Each spring the Museum hosts Trappings of Texas one of the oldest presentations of contemporary cowboy art and crafts.
+Every summer, the museum invites students to apply for the Larry Francell Museum of the Big Bend internship in order to gain hands-on experience in a museum-related field.
+Each spring the Museum hosts Trappings of Texas one of the longest running exhibits of contemporary cowboy art and gear.

 The Museum is open from Tuesday through Saturday, 9:00 am to 5:00 pm and on Sunday from 1:00 to 5:00.
 It is closed on Monday and all major holidays.
 Admission is free.
-For information, please call 432-837-8143 or visit our website at www.sulross.edu/museum under Special Interest.
+For information, please call 432-837-8143 or visit our website at www.sulross.edu/museumt.
 The mailing address is Box C-101, Sul Ross State University, Alpine, Texas 79832.